Supreme Court Building Complex, Fort Bonifacio: History

 The Supreme Court of the Philippines occupies a buildings on a lot owned by the University of the Philippines Manila.
 The court has not owned its own property in its almost 100 years of existence.
 As early as August 2014, the Supreme Court has expressed its plans to move to Bonifacio Global City (BGC).
 In July 2015, the court was reportedly prospecting to buy a lot in the business center through the Department of Budget and Management's funds.
 At that time the court projected that it would have moved to a newer building by 2019.

 A contract between the Supreme Court and the Bases Conversion and Development Authority preceded a groundbreaking ceremony which was held in October 2015 on the lot where the new Supreme Court building complex will stand.
 It was projected at that time that the design phase will commence in 2016 and the construction phase will last from 2017 to 2019.
 An environmentally sustainable design is what the Supreme Court envisions for the building.
+However the construction alltogether is still currently on hold, it is unknown to the public as to when construction will begin again.